Daniel Hosek’s Contributions Help Drive the Development of IVAS

 Hosek was pleased with the initial IVAS 1.2 User Assessment in August at Fort Drum, NY, during which Soldiers utilized IVAS 1.2 for the first time in several different scenarios.
 IVAS 1.2 builds on previous versions of IVAS (1.0 and 1.1) and features more reliable software, a higher-performing low-light sensor, and an improved form factor that increases Soldier comfort.

-“We are definitely heading in the right direction and the recent changes are good,” Hosek.
+“We are definitely heading in the right direction and the recent changes are good,” said Hosek.

 Hosek noted that getting Soldier buy-in is as crucial as proving that the technology works.